 Transactions on Ethereum are final and immutable.
 If a transaction is invalid (for example, the user does not have enough funds), then the transaction is not included in the blockchain.
 The entire history of all valid transactions is stored by many different machines in thousands of physical locations, each copy being identical to the other.
 The blockchain is a global agreement of the history of every transaction ever made.
 Due to this distributed nature of the Ethereum blockchain, there is no central point of failure and no possibility of being shut down.

-The Ethereum blockchain was launched in July 2015 with a price of less than a dollar and climbed slowly until March 2017 when the cryptoasset experienced an enormous surge in price.
-This guide to buying Ethereum will explain why Ether has value, whether the currency is a good investment, and what risks and considerations should be taken into account when looking to buy Ether.
+The Ethereum blockchain was launched in July 2015 with a price of less than a dollar and climbed slowly until March 2017 when the cryptoasset experienced an enormous surge in value.
+The price of Ether peaked in January 2018 at an all time high of over $1400 before crashing to $85 several months later.
+This guide to buying Ethereum will explain why Ether has value, whether the currency is a good investment and what risks and considerations should be taken into account when looking to buy Ether.

-To first understand Ethereum’s value proposition, and whether you as an investor should consider purchasing Ether, it is best to consider the unique benefits that cryptoassets offer and why they attract the attention of such a broad range of investors, from VCs through to retail.
+To first understand Ethereum’s value proposition and whether you as an investor should consider purchasing Ether, it is best to consider the unique benefits that cryptoassets offer and why they attract the attention of such a broad range of investors, from venture capitalists through to retail.

 There are several reasons why a user might choose to buy or invest in Ethereum, here a handful of examples.

 - Accessing token sales and other blockchain investments

 Buying Ethereum for use

 - Access to decentralized stable cryptocurrencies like DAI